what to bring

 Eateries

-Water activities Scuba, snorkel, rentals and instruction - PADI Dive Shop
+Water activities Scuba, snorkel, rentals and PADI instruction - Dive Shop

 Kayak rentals